-- Breakfast – Also called brekkie by some but not common.
+- Breakfast: This is also called brekkie by some but not common.
 Breakfast is usually the same everywhere though the contents of breakfast will vary hugely.
-Both Britain and Ireland are famous for their cooked breakfast is known as "full" or "cooked" breakfast.
+Both Britain and Ireland are famous for their cooked breakfast which is known as "full" or "cooked" breakfast.

-- Elevenses – Is known around the world as the morning coffee or tea break.
+- Elevenses: This is known around the world as the morning coffee or tea break.
 The term comes from the industrial revolution in Britain which saw the rise of factories and mills throughout Britain which coincided with tea becoming the drink of the workers (formerly it had been gin and beer, so perhaps a good move).
 The Tea Break came into being when the benefits of drinking tea and the revitalizing of the workforce came to be known.
 Hence, the tea break was born as was the more familiar elevenses.

-- Afternoon Tea – Traditionally eaten around three to four in the afternoon, and though popular since the 18th century, it went into decline after World War II.
-The popularity for this treat is now back, though more for holidays and weekends than a daily event.
+- Afternoon tea: Traditionally eaten around three to four in the afternoon, and though popular since the 18th century, it went into decline after World War II.
+The popularity of this treat is now back, though more for holidays and weekends than a daily event.

-- Tea – (when meaning dinner and not the drink) is considered a mainly northern working-class term.
+- Tea (when meaning dinner and not the drink): This is considered a mainly northern working-class term.
 When used in this context, it is eaten early evening and will often the main meal of the day on returning home from work.

-- Dinner - Is dinner and eaten from early to late evening, used in the same way around the world.
+- Dinner: This is dinner and eaten from early to the late evening, used in the same way around the world.

-- Supper – Can also be an evening meal but when attached to an invitation changes slightly.
+- Supper: Supper can also be an evening meal but when attached to an invitation changes slightly.
 An invitation to supper would mean the arrangement is more casual than an invitation to dinner, which is usually more formal.
-Supper is also considered a hot or cold snack before bedtime but again more a working-class term when the evening meal was served around 5pm. meaning by bedtime many would be a little peckish.
+Supper is also considered a hot or cold snack before bedtime but again more a working-class term when the evening meal was served around 5 p.m. meaning by bedtime many would be a little peckish.

-- Take Away - Certainly a modern word as it is a meal bought and brought home (to-go, carry-out).
+- Take away: This is certainly a modern word as it is a meal bought and brought home (to-go, carry-out).